Day 10 – He is Generous

 Just last night I was visiting with the YAM -young adult ministry group at my church.
 We were discussing the topic of generosity.
 The consensus was that generosity is a good thing but there is stuff that gets in the way of giving and receiving.

 Have you ever received a gift from someone that made you uncomfortable?
 Not the kind of gift that makes sense like for your birthday or Christmas.
 Its that blessing kind of giving.
 The over and above kind of giving.
 I am sure you know the feeling.
-They said, “I feel like I should pay them back or that I don’t deserve this gift.”
-It is accompanied by a “why me?” questioning in the mind.
+The kind you say, “I feel like I should pay them back or I don’t deserve this gift.”
+It is accompanied with a “why me?” -kind of questioning in the mind.
 Sometimes it comes with that “what strings are attached to this gift?”
 It’s all very awkward and some of the thought processes come from how we were given or not given too when we were kids.
 The bottom line is that for some of us it is hard to receive generosity.
-We also looked at who deserves our generosity and we couldn’t find anyone who didn’t.
-If they had a need it was our calling to fill it.
-Why?
-Because God is a generous God and we are to be more like Him.
-In Jesus, God sent the Jubilee!
+Then there is that whole “who deserves my generosity” aspect and we couldn’t find anyone who did.

-I was in one of those times of waiting last year.
+I was in one of those times the enemy wanted me to believe that God was holding ot on us.
+It felt like a year of waiting.
 God was so good to us.
 It was hard to wrap my mind around how we got through.
 He was with us in the waiting.
+His promise breaks through and into our lives by the jubilee of Christ.
 We were pretty broke, money was tight but I had scrubbed up just enough money to go see my sister.
 The day before I was to leave, someone asked me if there was anything I needed.
 I said, “Nope, I am good.”
 In their gracefulness and desire to give they pressed me, rebuked me and blessed me with a substantial monetary gift.
 I was overwhelmed by the generosity.
 It filled my cup!
 That is the God kind of giving.
 I don’t have to earn it, repay it, or figure out why.
 I simply have to open my hand to receive it. – Tweet This!

 PRAYER: Father, thank You that You do not hold back Your gifts from me.
 You are the greatest example of being generous.
 You gave Your only Son as a blessing to the world.
 Help me to accept the generosity that You want to lavish on me, press down, shaken together and dumping out all over the place.